By Regreening Africa – CRS Ethiopia

 Communities are beginning to recognise the importance of tree preservation and landscape restoration as long-term investments in their livelihoods and resilience.

-The Regreening Africa Programme is a five- and half-year programme (2017-2023) funded by the European Union that seeks to improve livelihoods, food and nutritional security, resilience to climate change, and ecosystem services through evergreen agriculture.
-In Ethiopia, the programme is implemented by a consortium of international NGOs, including Catholic Relief Services (CRS) as the country lead and World Vision Ethiopia (WVE) as implementing partners to the World Agroforestry Centre (ICRAF).
+Regreening Africa is a five- and half-year programme (2017-2023) funded by the European Union that seeks to improve livelihoods, food and nutritional security, resilience to climate change, and ecosystem services through evergreen agriculture.
+In Ethiopia, the programme is implemented by a consortium of international NGOs, including Catholic Relief Services (CRS) as the country lead and World Vision Ethiopia (WVE) as implementing partners with technical support provided by World Agroforestry (ICRAF).

 This story was produced with the financial support of the European Union.
 Its contents are the sole responsibility of Regreening Africa and do not necessarily reflect the views of the European Union.